siberoloji/siberoloji.github.io/content/en/blog/news/2024-09-25-reactos-the-open-source-attempt-to-revive-windows-compatibility.md

 tags:
     - os
 ---
 For many users, Windows has been the go-to operating system for decades, offering a familiar interface and a vast ecosystem of software and hardware support.
 However, not everyone is satisfied with the closed nature and licensing restrictions of Windows.
 Enter ReactOS, an ambitious open-source project aimed at providing a free and community-driven alternative to the Windows operating system.
-In this blog post, we'll explore the history, features, challenges, and future prospects of ReactOS, shedding light on this unique attempt to create a Windows-compatible environment.
+In this article, we'll explore the history, features, challenges, and future prospects of ReactOS, shedding light on this unique attempt to create a Windows-compatible environment.
 #### 1. **What is ReactOS?**

 ReactOS is an open-source operating system designed to be binary-compatible with Microsoft Windows.
 This means that it aims to run Windows applications and drivers without any modifications.
 The project started in 1996 under the name FreeWin95, with the goal of creating an open-source clone of Windows 95.
 It was later renamed to ReactOS in 1998 and has since evolved to target Windows Server 2003 compatibility.